Constitution and Bylaws

 Commission on Graduate and Professional Studies and Policies (CGPSP)

 Charge: To study, formulate, and recommend to the Faculty Senate policies and procedures concerning graduate and professional academic matters.
 Areas for consideration include admissions, academic progress, degree requirements, commencement; registration and scheduling; graduate curricular standards and expectations, advising, and instruction, both of and by graduate students; research involving graduate students; financial assistance including assistantships, scholarships, and fellowships; the graduate and professional honor systems, including approval of changes to the Graduate Honor Codes; and library resources.
+The commission is also responsible for conducting an annual review of the university academic catalog to ensure that it is in alignment with university policies and is otherwise accurate.
+Such reviews do not involve or require approval of any senate or University Council.
+Any policy changes determined to be necessary will be considered through the normal resolution approval process.

 Commission on Graduate and Professional Student Affairs (CGPSA)